-To promote the efforts made by different European ports to enhance the city port relations through innovative projects, ESPO decided in 2009 to give out an annual ESPO award on Societal Integration of Ports.
-After the two first editions, it was decided to focus each year on one different aspect of societal integration.
+To promote the efforts made by different European ports to enhance the city port relations through innovative projects, ESPO decided in 2009 to give out an annual ESPO award on Social Integration of Ports.
+After the two first editions, it was decided to focus each year on one different aspect of social integration.

 WINNERS OF THE ESPO AWARD